grace-notes/website/contents/topics/herod.md

 ---
+title: "The Family of Herod"
-title: "Herod, The Family of"
+indexTitle: "Herod, The Family of"
 pdf: "herod.pdf"
 description: "The Herod mentioned in Matthew 2 and in Luke 1, is known to history as Herod the Great.
 His family was Jewish, by race, but the were actually Idumeans (Edomites)."
 template: topic.jade